 The method clearly provides false indications.

 The optimal model identified in the Extended Link Ratio Family (ELRF) modeling framework applied to the last five calendar years has trends, intercepts, and very few ratios (because they have no predictive power).
 The residuals are much improved (left).
-The trends in the data are more in line with the trends in the method.
+The trends in the data are more in line with the trends in

 The total reserve mean projected from this identified model is 504M – around half the original Mack method projected mean reserve!
 This is a much better estimate of the reserve mean, but how do we know it’s the best?